 The museum opened in 1759 as the first free national museum to cover all fields of human knowledge.
 While the museum was open to all visitors, it had limited hours, and visitors had to apply for tickets ahead of time.
 This, unsurprisingly, meant that admission was restricted to the well-connected who got special treatment from the curators and trustees.
 It wasn’t until the changes in regulation in the 1830s that the museum became freely accessible and open to the public.
 Today, the British Museum welcomes over 6 million visitors annually.

 While the museum houses over 8 million objects, only about 80,000 are displayed in the numerous halls and galleries.
-Here you’ll find the Rosetta Stone form 196 B.C. that played a crucial role in our ability to decipher Ancient Egyptian hieroglyphs.
+Here you’ll find the Rosetta Stone from 196 B.C. that played a crucial role in our ability to decipher Ancient Egyptian hieroglyphs.
 Not to be missed are the controversial Parthenon sculptures, brought from Greece by Lord Elgin, ancient Lewis Chessmen chess pieces carved from walrus ivory, and significant Egyptian and Chinese collections.

 Are you curious about the collections and controversies?
 You might enjoy reading A visit to the British Museum!